agude/agude.github.io/_drafts/2021-10-11-date_science_money.md

   them.
 categories:
   - career-advice
+  - data-science
 ---

 {% capture file_dir %}/files/data-science-salaries/{% endcapture %}

+---

+_This post was meant to be a chapter in a book where data scientists who had transitioned from academia to industry shared their experience and advince.
+Unfortunately the 2020 pandemic seems to have killed the project, so I am sharing my chapter here.
+Enjoy!_

+---

 I didn't become a physicist for money, quite the opposite in fact.
 I remember walking across UC Berkeley's Sproul Plaza with my father on our way to our